-You can check that the Nomination we hold for you is up to date by visiting the Nominations section of the 'My Pension' portal.
-From there you can also make a new nomination or change an existing one we hold for you.
+You can check that the nomination we hold for you is up to date by visiting the 'nominations section' of 'My Pension'.
+From there you can also make a new nomination or change an existing one.

-Projections if you remain in the scheme until your NPA
+Projections if you remain in the scheme until your normal pension age

-Section 4 shows you your projected benefits based on the assumption that you remain in the scheme until your Normal Pension Age (NPA).
+Section 4 shows you projected benefits based on the assumption that you remain in the scheme until your Normal Pension Age (NPA).

 Your NPA is shown in years and days here.
 This is the date that you can take your pension benefits without any reductions being applied.
 This date may change if your State Pension Age (SPA) changes before your benefits are paid.
 Your NPA only applies to benefits built up in the CARE scheme.
-NPA for benefits built up in the Final Salary (FS) scheme before 1 April 2014 is still age 65.
+NPA for benefits built up in the Final Salary (FS) scheme before I April 2014 is still age 65.

 Total Projected Yearly Pension at Normal Pensionable Age shows you what your pension is likely to be if you remain in the LGPS, earning the same salary as you do now, until your retirement date.

-For some people, their NPA will be several years away, so this is only a rough estimate as it cannot take into account any change in your working circumstances or the future increases that may be applied to your pension.
+For some people, their NPA will be several years away, so this is only a rough estimate as it cannot consider any change in your working circumstances or the future increases that may be applied to your pension.

-4 Projections if you remain in the scheme until your Normal Pension Age (NPA)
+4 Projections if you remain in the scheme until your normal pension age (NPA)